akinsho/toggleterm.nvim/README.md

 set a process going and leave it to continue to run in the background.
 I don't need to see it all the time.
 I just need to be able to refer back to it at intervals.
 I also sometimes want to create a new terminal and run a few commands.

-Sometimes I want these side by side, and I _really_ want these terminals to be easy to access and not clutter my buffer list.
+Sometimes I want these side by side, and I _really_ want these terminals to be easy to access.
 I also want my terminal to look different from non-terminal buffers so I use `winhighlight` to darken them based on the `Normal` background colour.